JJDubrico/JanelleDubrico-Dubrico-Janelle-J.--PA_3/README.md

 # PROBLEM 1

-  **Using the dataframe cars, load the .csv file using pandas and it must display the first and last five rows of the resulting cars**
+  **Using the dataframe cars, load the .csv file using pandas and it must display the first and last five rows of the resulting cars.**

     import pandas as pd # Imports Pandas Library